 Southern Air Conditioning and why you should get your Heat pump inspected.

 Most Southern homes have a central air conditioning split system for those days our near-perfect climate gets a little too hot.
-Honest Air of NC AC Repair Fayetteville NC reports that most of the ac units would last 2-3 years longer if they were serviced on a annual basis.
+Honest Air Fayetteville of NC reports that most of the ac units would last 2-3 years longer if they were serviced on a annual basis.

 They are called split systems because the condensing unit is installed outside and the gas furnace or air handler, with the evaporator coil, is installed inside.